 Asheville is rich with thought leaders and change-makers.
 Asheville Wordfest is your opportunity to spend a weekend writing and reflecting on your place in the world and your role in the human community.
 At Wordfest, poetry and creative writing are not commodities to be consumed but vehicles for spiritual and philosophical evolution.

 Wordfest believes in economic equity in the Arts.
-If you are able to pay the higher-end price, you are contributing to the livelihood of our presenters and sustaining Wordfest’s mission of accessibility.
+If you are able to donate, you are contributing to the livelihood of our presenters and sustaining Wordfest’s mission of accessibility.
 All registration fees go to the presenters.

 Friday April 12